mjbeli/WebDevelopment/VueJS/06-routing/README.md

 ]
 ```

-From now the route ```/user``` will not match, so it will stop working.
+Now the route ```/user``` will not match, so it will stop working.
 We must update the links like this:
 ```html
 <router-link to="/user/10">User</router-link>
 ```